CompVis/stable-diffusion/README.md

 (ldm) ~/stable-diffusion$ python3 scripts/preload_models.py
 ```

+Note that this step is necessary because I modified the original
+just-in-time model loading scheme to allow the script to work on GPU
+machines that are not internet connected.
+See [Workaround for machines with limited internet connectivity](#workaround-for-machines-with-limited-internet-connectivity)

 7. Now you need to install the weights for the stable diffusion model.

 For running with the released weights, you will first need to set up an acount with Hugging Face (https://huggingface.co).